hysinh/wift/README.md

 ## Introduction
 The Guild of Women in Film & Television - Ireland, or WIFT, website is a full-stack, e-commerce-based, web application created with HTML, CSS, JS, Python, the Django web framework and the Bootstrap library.
 This website application allows user to view the programs and events available to the creater WIFT community and encourages women in the industry to join the organisation for access to it's networking opportunities and access to educational and mentoring opportunities.
 Visitors to the website are able to view events, programs, and membership opportunities on the website.
 If the user chooses to join, they can select a membership level, register as a site user, and purchase this membership online.
 This purchase and registration allows the user to access a member dashboard that allows them to manage their personal details, their public profile published in a member directory, and to view that member directory as well as past membership purchases.

+I was approached before I began this course by a similar organisation to WIFT.
+They requested a bid for the redesign of their current website.
+Although I ultimately declined to bid for the project, I wanted to use the idea for this project as the starting point for my own work to investigate how I would develop and code the backend of a similar project.

 ## CONTENTS

 * [User Experience](#user-experience)